-If you have been charged with a crime in Montgomery County, choosing the right defense lawyer is of utmost importance.
+If you face criminal charges in Montgomery County, PA, choosing the right defense lawyer is of utmost importance.
 Your career, family life, reputation, and personal freedom may all be at stake.
 As such, you deserve a Montgomery County criminal defense lawyer who has the experience, determination, and resolve to fight for the best possible outcome for your case.

 McKenzie Law Firm, P.C., can provide that for you.
 Criminal defense lawyer David C. McKenzie III represents people from all walks of life who are facing charges of misdemeanor or felony crimes in Montgomery County, PA—from DUIs to drug trafficking and other offenses.
 Our team is available to discuss your case at no cost as soon as you call.

 Why Choose McKenzie Law Firm, P.C., for Your Criminal Case?

 As one of the top-rated defense firms in Pennsylvania, McKenzie Law Firm, P.C.’s awards, accolades, and client testimonials speak volumes about the quality of our practice.
 Our accolades include:

 - Distinguished Top 40 Under 40 recognition by the American Society of Legal Advocates

 - The 10 Best Award in Client Satisfaction for the American Institute of DUI/DWI Attorneys